sdrasco/CANSLIM/README.md

 ## Project Progress Highlights

+- **2024-12-27**: Pure CANSLIM tests are done, it performs badly, pretty much like O'Neil's FFTY ETF.
+Moving on to new strategies.
 - **2024-12-12**: While working on index and market proxy consistancy, made an [interactive visualization of the S&P 500 constituents over time](https://backboard.uk/html/sp500.html).
 - **2024-12-11**: Each of CANSLIM validated.
 [Reports](https://backboard.uk/html/backtest_report.html) now more descriptive.
 Metrics use money market proxy.
 - **2024-12-10**: Now have unique reports for each strategy.
 The L and A in CANSLIM need work.